ASU/asu-unity-stack/packages/app-rfi/README.md

 project.
 Install the latest version with the following command:
 `yarn add @asu-design-system/bootstrap4-theme@dev`

+Make sure to have included [FontAwesome](https://fontawesome.com/) in your project to allow icons to be shown:
+`yarn add @asu-design-system/components-core@dev`

 Additionally, Google Tag Manager (GTM) and a dataLayer should be provided by the site launching the RFI component so Google Analytics data can be properly included as hidden field data in submissions.
 See the Header Guide on